jacobkap/crimebythenumbers/docs/geocoding.md

 Most points are within a very narrow range so it appears that our geocoding worked properly.

 To finish this lesson we want to save the *marijuana* data.frame.
 We'll use the `write_csv()` function from the `readr` package to save it as a .csv file.
-Since tihs data is now geocoded and it is specificially for San Francisco, we'll save it as "san_francisco_marijuana_geocoded.csv".
+Since this data is now geocoded and it is specifically for San Francisco, we'll save it as "san_francisco_marijuana_geocoded.csv".

 ```r